brawaru/AEssentialsXAFKDelay/README.md

 ## Usage

-Install it alongside the EssentialsX plugin.
-Once loaded for the first time it will create a config folder with `config.yml` file where you can configure the delay, check activation and change the messages for various languages.
+Install alongside the [EssentialsX plugin][essx].
+Once loaded for the first time, it will create a config folder with `config.yml` file where you can configure the delay, check activation interval, and change the messages for various languages.

-## Why not contribute this to EssentialsX?

-I found that writing this ‘addon’ plugin was easier, and it achieved the desired effect immediately.
-If I made these changes to EssentialsX I would have to wait a long time for a review and merge, and in a meanwhile would have to resort to self-building.

-Nevertheless, I will consider remaking this as a patch to Essentials in the future.

 ## Configuration options